ietf-rats/draft-birkholz-rats-daa/draft-birkholz-rats-daa.md

 # Security Considerations

 The anonymity property of DAA makes revocation difficult.
-Well know sloutions include:
+Well known solutions include:
 1. Rogue attester revocation -- if the an Attester's private key is compromised and known by the Verifier then any DAA signature from that Attester can be revoked.
 2. EPID - Intel's Enhanced Privacy ID -- this requires the Attester to prove (as part of their Attestation) that their credential was not used to generate any signature in a signature revocation list.

-There are no other special security conderations for DAA over and above those specifed in the RATS architecture document.{REF!!}
+There are no other special security conderations for DAA over and above those specifed in the RATS architecture document {{-RATS}}.

 # Implementation Considerations